-This amazing Coconut Layer Cake is a coconut hat trick - it's made with coconut milk, coconut flour, and coconut flour.
+This amazing Coconut Layer Cake is a coconut hat trick - it's made with coconut milk, coconut oil, and coconut flour.
 And the frosting is a melt in your mouth fluffy ermine frosting make with coconut milk and the whole cake is covered with shredded coconut.
 This cake is a coconut lover's dream.